datalayer-examples/jupyterlab-extensions-example/__provider_consumer__/README.md

 ##

-The `consumer` can define in its `package.json` the `sharedPackages` to ensure [Deduplication of Dependencies](https://jupyterlab.readthedocs.io/en/latest/extension/extension_dev.html#deduplication-of-dependencies).
+The `consumer` should define in its `package.json` the `sharedPackages` to ensure [Deduplication of Dependencies](https://jupyterlab.readthedocs.io/en/latest/extension/extension_dev.html#deduplication-of-dependencies).

 ```json
   "jupyterlab": {